missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Division of Offender Rehabilitative Services

-P. O. Box 236
+P.O.
+Box 236

 Jefferson City, MO 65102

-Alternatively, members of the public interested in accessing records for inmates incarcerated in county and city jails may do so by contacting either the Sheriff’s office or the police department in the county/city where the jail is located.
-Contact details on Missouri sheriff’s offices and police departments may be obtained through the state’s online directory.
+Queries may also be directed to the Medical Services Section via email.
+Alternatively, members of the public interested in accessing records for inmates incarcerated in county and city jails may contact either the Sheriff’s office or the police department in the county/city where the jail is located.

 Requestors should note that certain fees may be incurred to obtain these records, as stipulated by the Missouri Sunshine Law.
 Paper copies of records typically cost 10 cents per page.
 However, this fee may vary depending on the agency.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple record(s).
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used to filter specific or multiple records.
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile